microsoft/promptflow/docs/how-to-guides/develop-a-flex-flow/function-based-flow.md

 ## Batch run with YAML

-User can batch run a flex flow with YAML.
+User can batch run a flow with YAML.

 ::::{tab-set}
 :::{tab-item} CLI